Last Updated on March 14, 2021

 Anteroposterior x-rays of the chest or sternoclavicular joint may show sternoclavicular joint displaced as compared with the normal side.
 Lateral x-rays are difficult to interpret due to overlapping of structures.

-Special xrays for better visualization are
+Special X-rays for better visualization are discussed as follows.

 If the sternoclavicular joint is dislocated anteriorly, the affected clavicle will appear to be displaced and riding higher.
 If it is dislocated posteriorly, it will appear to be lower.

-Other imaging studies, such as angiography or esophagoscopy may be needed in posterior dislocations.
+Angiography or esophagoscopy may be needed in posterior dislocations.

-Non operative treatment includes analgesic medication and other supportive treatments.
+Nonoperative treatment includes analgesic medication and other supportive treatments.